mosleyit/Roo-Code/Progress-SettingsManager-Refactoring-Plan.md

 ## Current Status

-Phase 1 is complete, and we're ready to begin Phase 2.
-The plan for Phase 2 has been outlined in the [SettingsManager-Refactoring-Plan.md](./SettingsManager-Refactoring-Plan.md) document.
+Phase 1 is complete, and we're making good progress on Phase 2.
+We've completed Steps 1, 2, and 3 of Phase 2:

+- Removed duplicate type definitions
+- Removed delegation methods
+- Extracted model fetching logic into a dedicated ModelManager class

+The codebase is now more modular and easier to maintain, with clear separation of concerns between settings management and model management.

 ## Next Steps

-1. Begin implementing Step 1 of Phase 2: Remove Duplicate Type Definitions
+1. Implement Step 4 of Phase 2: Extract Task History Management

+    - Create a new `TaskHistoryManager` class
+    - Move all task history related methods from ClineProvider to TaskHistoryManager
+    - Update ClineProvider to use TaskHistoryManager

+2. Proceed with Step 5: Refactor Webview Message Handling

+    - Break down the large `setWebviewMessageListener` method into smaller, more focused methods
+    - Group related message types together

-2. Proceed with the remaining steps of Phase 2 in order
+3. Complete the remaining steps of Phase 2 (Update Tests and Documentation)

-3. Continuously test and validate the changes to ensure the refactoring doesn't break existing functionality
+4. Continuously test and validate the changes to ensure the refactoring doesn't break existing functionality